kmpf/uap/doc/source/configuration.rst

-Now let's have a look at the two different types of steps which constitute an **``uap``** analaysis.
+Now let's have a look at the two different types of steps which constitute an **uap** analaysis.

 .. _config_file_source_steps:

 Source Steps
 ^^^^^^^^^^^^

+Source steps are the only steps which are allowed to use or create data outside the ``destination_path``.
+Feature of source steps:

-They provide input files for the analysis.
+* they provide the input files for the following steps
-They might start processes such as downloading files or demultiplexing sequence reads.
+* they can start processes e.g. to download files or demultiplex reads
-But, they do not have dependencies, they can introduce files from outside the destination path (see `Destination_path Section`_), and they are usually the first steps of an analysis.
+* they do not depend on previous steps
+* they are the root nodes of the analysis graph

-For example if you want to work with fastq files, the first step is to import the required files.
-For this task the source step fastq_source is the right solution.
+If you want to work with fastq files, you should use the ``fastq_source`` step to import the required files.

-A possible step definition could look like this:
+Such a step definition would look like this:

 .. code-block:: yaml